likawind/dspy/docs/docs/tutorials/simplified-baleen.md

 ## Evaluating the Pipeline

 Let's now define our evaluation function and compare the performance of the uncompiled and compiled Baleen pipelines.
 While this devset does not serve as a completely reliable benchmark, it is instructive to use for this tutorial.

+### New Unit Tests for `extract` Method

+New unit tests have been added to verify the behavior of the `extract` method, including handling of single outputs, outputs with prefixes, and outputs with noise.
+These tests ensure that the truncation feature works as expected and that the method is robust against various input scenarios.

 ```python
 from dspy.evaluate.evaluate import Evaluate